Dominic Keating: Audiobook narration

 Keating has recorded a number of audiobooks.
 He described the experience of recording The Iliad: A New Translation by Caroline Alexander over a span of twelve total days as "the most challenging thing [he has] ever done, and the most rewarding".

 Podcasting

 From 2022 until December 2023, he was the co-host of the podcast The Shuttlepod Show with his Star Trek: Enterprise co-star Connor Trinneer.
 In April 2024, after leaving The Shuttlepod Show, Keating and Trinneer announced their new podcast The D-Con Chamber.

 Personal life

-Keating married Sarah Falk, M.D, a child and adolescent psychiatrist, in June 2025; attendees included Keating's Enterprise friends Scott Bakula, John Billingsley, Anthony Montgomery and Connor Trinneer.
-The couple reside in Los Angeles.
+Keating married Sarah Falk, a child and adolescent psychiatrist, in June 2025; attendees included Keating's Enterprise friends Scott Bakula, John Billingsley, Anthony Montgomery and Connor Trinneer.
+The couple resides in Los Angeles.